openharmony/docs/en/application-dev/reference/apis/js-apis-audio.md

 > **NOTE**
 >
 > This API is supported since API version 7 and deprecated since API version 9.
+No substitute enum is provided.
+It is used together with the audio interruption events.

 **System capability**: SystemCapability.Multimedia.Audio.Renderer